kiba/Writings/for_science/chp27_epilogue.md

 She shook her head.
 "You don't need to do that for me."

 "Maybe.
-But I need to do it for our grandson.
+But I need you to do it for our grandson.
 You need to be free.
 Sidonia needs you."

 "Appealing to my patriotism, Saitou?"

 "It's the truth."

 "You know what I am going to say.
-I don't want any more shop talk or politics from you.
+I am going to serve my sentence, and I don't want any more shop talk or politics from you.
 I just want to enjoy our time together."

 "As you wish, dear."